Interested in studying the violin at KU? Contact David Colwell to schedule a free trial lesson.

 D.M.A., M.M.A., M.M., Yale School of Music; B.Mus. (with Distinction) University of Alberta

-Violinist David Colwell enjoys a diverse career as a soloist, chamber musician and teacher in the United States, Canada, Europe and the Middle East.
+Violinist David Colwell enjoys a diverse career as a soloist, chamber musician, and teacher in the United States, Canada, Europe, South America, and the Middle East.

 In demand at national and international festivals and universities, Colwell has given recitals and masterclasses at Eastman School of Music, Cornell University, McGill University, Swarthmore College, Ithaca College, California State University-Fullerton, Buffalo State College, Jerusalem Academy of Music and Dance, the Deià International Music Festival (Spain) and the Palau March Summer Concert series in Palma de Mallorca (Spain).